2enology/z3nology/README.md

 <h1 align = "center">
   WELCOME MY WORKSPACE
 </h1>
-With 8 years of experience developing cutting-edge software solutions for corporate productivity.
-I am an experienced, forward thinking developer.
-My Passion is building fully responsive, fast, secure, user-friendly websites, website interfaces, and overall beautiful applications.
-Implemented attractive, user-friendly and responsive front-end projects to interact with blockchain using web3.js, Ethers.js, solidity on EVM and Rust on Solana.
-I pride myself on delivering great results to every client on time, based on detail, quality, and responsibility.
-Credibility and Development completion is a key component of my perfection as a web and blockchain developer.
+Highly experienced and forward-thinking web and blockchain developer with 8 years of expertise in developing cutting-edge software solutions for corporate productivity.
+Passionate about building fully responsive, fast, secure, and user-friendly websites and applications.
+Proficient in implementing attractive and intuitive front-end projects that interact with blockchain using web3.js, Ethers.js, Solidity on EVM, and Rust on Solana.
+Committed to delivering exceptional results to clients with attention to detail, quality, and timely completion.
+A credible and dedicated professional in web and blockchain development.

 ## - WHAT DO I DO?
 <span><img src="https://img.shields.io/badge/Solidity-282C34?logo=Solidity&logoColor=ddd" alt="Solidity logo" title="Solidity" height="20" />